hellstorm-software/Kult-Rising/readme.md

     - added UI images
 - began overhauling UI
     - changed the color, style, and opacity of the UI systems
+    - fixed an issue causing some UI menus to not be centered

 ----------------------------------------------------------